akorn/zfsbackup/README.md

 Currently, zfsbackup is licensed under the GPL, version 3.

-I'm open to dual licensing it under the GPLv3 and other open source licenses if there is a compelling case to do so.
+I'm open to dual licensing it under the GPLv3 and other open source licenses if there is a compelling reason to do so.
 Obviously this is only practical as long as there are few contributors.

 ## Copyright

 zfsbackup was written by András Korn <korn-zfsbackup @AT@ elan.rulez.org> in 2012.
-Development continued through 2015.
+Development continued through 2018.